GreenLearning’s Top 5 Tips for a Sustainable Holiday Party

 Avoid Plastic

 Most plastic consumes a lot of energy to make, and takes hundreds of years to decompose; it’s everywhere!
-Whether you’re buying gifts, wrapping paper or decorations, staying away from plastic (as much as possible) is the first step to having a sustainable holiday season.
+Whether you’re buying gifts, wrapping paper or decorations, avoiding single-use plastic (as much as possible) is the first step to having a sustainable holiday season.
 We know that plastic can be pretty hard to avoid, so we’ve put together some alternatives to get you in the sustainable holiday spirit!

-• Decorations: Instead of heading to the dollar store, make decorating a class activity!
-Grocery and hardware stores sell coniferous boughs for wreaths—and reusable cloth ribbons and metal or glass are great alternatives to plastic.
+• Decorations: Make decorating a class activity!
+Grocery and hardware stores sell coniferous boughs for wreaths—and there are many craft decorating ideas for reusing materials.

 • Food: Use compostable paper plates and cutlery instead of plastic for classroom parties, and try to avoid individually-packaged treats!
 Having a holiday bake sale (or bake-off) is a great way to leave out the plastic while enjoying all the goodies that come with this time of year.
-And remember—choose Tupperwares over single-use plastics!
+And remember—choose reusable containers (glass or plastic) instead over single-use plastics!

 Waste Not Want Not!